JoseAntonio5/photography-gallery-app/README.md

 🇺🇸
 <br>
 This is a personal project I created to study and learn new React concepts.
 It is based on a portfólio of a photographer.
-The project have some nice features, like the images filter, the about page and the functional contact form on the contact page.
+The project has some nice features, like the image filter, the about page and the functional contact form on the contact page.

 ## Built with 🛠️
 - React.js